github/dat-science/README.md

 * Publishes all this information for tracking and reporting.

-If you'd like a bit less verbosity, the `Dat::Science#science` helper instantiates an experiment and automatically calls `run`:
+If you'd like a bit less verbosity, the `Dat::Science#science` helper instantiates an experiment and calls `run`:

 ```ruby
 require "dat/science"